The duality structure gradient descent algorithm: analysis and applications to neural networks: Introduction

-The above results all require a bound on a derivative to obtain a convergence guarantee.
-One approach to generalize this is with the concept of relative smoothness, defined in \cite{relativelysmooth} (and closely related to condition $LC$ in \cite{beyondlip}).
-Roughly speaking, a function $f$ is defined to be relatively smooth relative to a reference function $h$ if the the Hessian of $f$ is upper bounded by the hessian of $h$ (see Proposition 1.1 in \cite{relativelysmooth}.)
+Another approach to generalizing smoothness assumptions uses the concept of \textit{relative smoothness}, defined by \citet{relativelysmooth} and closely related to the condition $LC$ proposed by \citet{beyondlip}.
+Roughly speaking, a function $f$ is defined to be relatively smooth relative to a reference function $h$ if the Hessian of $f$ is upper bounded by the Hessian of $h$ (see Proposition 1.1 in \citep{relativelysmooth}.)
 In the optimization procedure, one solves sub-problems that involve the function $h$ instead of $f$, and if $h$ is significantly simpler than $f$ the procedure can be practical.
 A non-asymptotic convergence guarantee is established under an additional relative-convexity condition.
-Our work in this paper is related in spirit to relative smoothness, as we are also concerned with how to overcome the use of restrictive Lipschitz-gradient assumptions.
-However, this work has two notable differences.
-The first is that we don't assume the function is convex in any sense.
-The second is the geometric interpretation of our approach in terms of Finsler structures, which proves a link with optimization on manifolds.
+We note that recent works have explored relative smoothness in non-convex \citep{bolte} \citep{Bauschke2019} and stochastic settings \citep{davis2018stochastic} \citep{zhang2018convergence}.
+Our work in this paper is also concerned with generalized gradient smoothness condition; however, there are two primary differences.
+Firstly, our primary assumption (Assumption \ref{f-asu}) differs in that it does not require bounding the action of the Hessian on all possible update directions, but only in those directions relevant to the algorithm update steps (this is manifested by the presence of the duality mapping in the criterion).
+We posit that this enables step-sizes that are less conservative.
+In addition, motivated by applications to neural networks, in our analysis of the stochastic settings we confirm that the minibatch gradients satisfy a generalized bound on the variance as well.